Evolving From Adversarial Politics to Properly-Informed, Strategically-Continuous Collaborative Policy

 Supporting Offices.
 These would vary by state.
 For example, those for the UK are proposed to comprise The Cabinet Office (for training, resource management, cross-sector coordination etc) and a Fiscal Office.
 The latter a slimline expert group, led by the Chancellor, to properly manage fiscal policy and sector budgets.

-Tier 2 – Development Authority (Party & Sector Represented)
+Tier 2 – The National Policy Council (Party & Sector Represented)

-It comes under the management of The Cabinet (ultimately the Prome Minister / President) and consists of a structure of Sector Management Groups, to debate and draft policy for further debate by the Legislature towards the formation of Laws, other regulations and policies for citizen guidance.
+The NPC comes under the management of The Cabinet (ultimately the Prime Minister) and consists of a structure of Sector Management Groups (abbreviated “SMG’s”), to debate and draft policy for each sector of our economy (for Healthcare or Energy for example).
+Their Draft Bills then subject to further debate and voting by the Legislature (House of Commons) towards the formation of Laws, other regulations and policies for citizen guidance.

-Each SMG consist of an equal number of Politicians and Sector Representatives (assigned by the related representative, advisory and regulatory bodies) with equal voting rights.
+Each SMG consist of an electorally proportionate mix of Politicians – working together , and with an equal number of Sector Representatives (assigned by the related representative, advisory and regulatory bodies) with equal voting rights.
 For example, the Healthcare SMG would consist of Healthcare Policy Specialists and an equal number of Politicians assigned as electorally-proportionately as possible.

 This structure benefits new and smaller parties by enabling them to target a relatively small number of politicians to those sectors where they feel they have the best potential policy impact (in liaison with the Cabinet Supporting Office) – maximising their potential policy contribution and future electoral potential.